 Though dedicated to Lord Muruga, the temple also has idols of Lord Shiva, Lord Vishnu and a few other shrines and sculptures.
-Tuesdays and Krittikai are considered to be the most auspicious days to offer worship in this temple.
-Skanda Shashti in October/November and Vaisaka Festival in April/May are the most important festivals in the temple.
+Tuesdays and Krithigai are considered to be the most auspicious days of worship at this temple.
+Skanda Shashti in October/November and Vaikasi Visakam Festival in April/May are the most important festivals in the temple.

 October to February is the best time to visit Kancheepuram.